IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 1. Navigate from OpenShift Console to view the resources on the deployment:
-   Resources in the project `app-was`:
+   - Resources in the project `app-was`:

    - `deployment` details:
      - select `cos-was`

        ![app-was deployment1](extras/images/workload-deploy1.jpg)

-     - seelct `yaml` tab to view the content of yaml
+     - select `yaml` tab to view the content of yaml

        ![app-was deployment2](extras/images/workload-deploy2.jpg)

    - `pod` details:
      - select `cos-was-`